danbev/learning-nodejs/README.md

 So this is also how `exports`, `require`, `module`, `__filename`, and `__dirname` are made available to all scripts.

+After all this processing is done we will be back in node.cc and continue processing there.
+As everything is event driven the event loop start running and trigger callback for anything that has been set up by the script.

 ### Tasks

 #### Remove need to specify a no-operation immediate_idle_handle